• Skip to main content

 Weight loss

-The ketogenic diet has become popular in humans mainly because of the weight loss benefits associated with it.
+The keto diet has become popular in humans mainly because of the weight loss benefits associated with it.
 The same is true in dogs fed a ketogenic diet.
 Since it is a calorie-restricted diet, some pet parents love the resulting weight loss they have seen in their dogs on the diet.

 Neuroprotection

 There is some evidence that ketone bodies have anticonvulsant activity.
-While one of the earlier studies showed no change there have been case studies and retrospective studies that have shown a significant decrease or elimination of seizures in dogs fed a ketogenic diet.
+While one of the earlier studies showed no change there have been case studies and retrospective studies that have shown a significant decrease or elimination of seizures in dogs fed a keto diet.

 Cancer

 It is well known that many cancer cells rely on sugar for energy and since the ketogenic diet is decreased in carbs and subsequently sugars the cancer cells are basically starved.
 This is the main hypothesis that many scientists give as a reason for including a ketogenic diet in canine cancer patients.
 (Source).
-The addition of a ketogenic diet seems to be most beneficial for dogs that are early in the disease.
+The addition of a keto diet seems to be most beneficial for dogs that are early in the disease.

 What dogs should not eat a ketogenic diet?